OneGov/onegov-cloud/README.md

 This will transfer the databases from remote to your local setup e.g. Community Ottenbach and many more

-Assuming the remote db is tacken form server 'erebos'
+Assuming the remote db is taken form server 'erebos'

     onegov-core transfer erebos.seantis.ch --add-admins

-> While doing so a 'Permission denied' error may occurs saying 'could not change directory' pointing to your local folder ../onegov-cloud.
+> While doing so a 'Permission denied' error may occur saying 'could not change directory' pointing to your local folder ../onegov-cloud.
 This does not hinder your local setup to work.
 Root cause of the error unknown.

 **2) Org, Town, Town6, Agency, FSI and Translator Directory**